 Asking tour guides you currently work with to recommend friends and colleagues can lead to positive results, as Maglaque found when she began working with a tour guide based on an endorsement.
 It also helps for guides to have deep knowledge about the tour’s subject in order to successfully educate others about it.
 Maglaque doesn’t just look for a prospect’s experience working for other tour companies.
-“I look for relevance on their resume that tells me that they love art and street art, in addition to experience with different [tour] companies,” she notes.
+“I look for relevance on their resume that tells me that they love art and street art, in addition to experience with different companies,” she notes.
 Certifications can also be a good sign.
-“I [look for guides who are] getting a lot of certifications, and adding more,” Maglaque explains.
+“I getting a lot of certifications, and adding more,” Maglaque explains.
 “And that they’re doing other types of tours.
 They’re a renaissance tour guide!”

 When Maglaque finds a tour guide she believes could work for her regularly, she attends their first tour.
 “I want to see how they interact with a group of people, not just me,” she explains.
 “Are they paying attention to the lady walking slowly in the back?
-Or [the person who] seems to not be able to hear?”
+Or seems to not be able to hear?”
 The ideal tour guide can also spin quite a yarn.
 “It’s a bit of a theater show!” she says.
 “I need someone who can talk, who has a big personality and can tell a story.
 They have the ability to get all eyes on them, and make sure everyone’s following along and not falling asleep.
 And they know a lot of facts, but can retell them in a creative way.”

 Maglaque passes along negative customer feedback to her guides to help them enhance the tour.
 “I’m honest with them,” she explains.
 “A good tour guide will say, ‘I see someone wasn’t happy, and I need to punch it up.’
 And they’ll think about their tour—if they need to bring more elements into it, they’ll do it.
 The tour guides that can’t do not last.”
 And because a museum’s art collection is often being loaned out, and street art murals can disappear overnight, flexibility is key.
 “They’re constantly shifting the tours,” she says.
 She’ll also encourage guides to leave out art they don’t like, and to focus on their passions.
-“They have so many different art pieces in a room that if someone knows a lot about one piece, [they should] talk about it,” she notes.
+“They have so many different art pieces in a room that if someone knows a lot about one piece, talk about it,” she notes.
 “That’s your piece you want to talk about!”

 Overall, an excellent tour guide isn’t satisfied with the status quo.
 “The really good tour guides are constantly learning,” she says.
 “And they’re not just learning about art.
 They’re learning about the city, about destinations.”